 Parliament makes the legislation that defines what an offence is and the maximum penalty that can be imposed on someone convicted of the offence.

-Courts are independent of parliament but they must interpret and apply laws within the framework that parliament sets.
+Courts are independent of parliament.
+However, courts must interpret and apply laws within the framework that parliament sets.

 Legislation Relating to Sentencing

-The most important piece of legislation affecting sentencing in Victoria is the Sentencing Act 1991.
+The most important piece of legislation affecting sentencing in Victoria is the Sentencing Act 1991 (Vic).
 It sets out:

 - the purposes and principles of sentencing